rchipka/agglo/README.md

 agglo([0, 1, 2]);
 ```

-You can also use an array of arrays of numbers.
+To measure multiple dimensions, use multiple arrays of numbers.

 ```javascript
 agglo([